 It should be no surprise that visiting Mount Rushmore is at the top of our list of Black Hills, South Dakota activities.
 This unique National Memorial is what brings many people to the area, including ourselves.
 Since visiting Mount Rushmore was on both my mom and mother-in-law’s bucket lists I knew it would be our first stop once we arrived in South Dakota.

 Mount Rushmore was really emotional for the moms.
 Seeing their reaction to this iconic piece of America was a special experience.
-I am incredibly grateful that I was able to be part of fulfilling a dream.
+I am incredibly grateful that I was there to witness this emotional event.

-The monument itself is really impressive.
+The monument itself is extremely impressive.
 We spent some time admiring it from the upper pavilion area before walking the Presidential Trail.

 The Mount Rushmore Presidential Trail is an easy, short hike that takes you closer to the base of the mountain.
 There are some informational plaques and great photo opportunities along the trail.
 Don’t be afraid to ask other visitors to take pictures of your group.

-We grabbed a quick meal at Custer Carvers.
+We had worked up an appetite and grabbed a quick meal at Custer Carvers.
 Custer Carvers is one of several on-site food options in a large cafeteria at Mount Rushmore.
 Although the food was unremarkable, I could not have asked for a better view for our dinner.

 Mount Rushmore Evening Program

-After dinner there was only a short time for us to explore the Lincoln Borglum Visitor Center before the Mount Rushmore Evening Program was scheduled to begin.
-The Mount Rushmore Evening Program takes place most days in the amphitheater in front of Mount Rushmore.
+After dinner there was only a short time for us to explore the Lincoln Borglum Visitor Center before the Mount Rushmore evening program began.
+The Mount Rushmore evening program takes place most days in the amphitheater in front of Mount Rushmore.